-Becoming a transplant candidate or being the parent of a child who needs a transplant is much easier when you don’t try to do it all alone.
+Becoming a transplant candidate, or being the parent of a child who needs a transplant, is much easier when you don’t try to do it all alone.
 You need support.
 When you learn about living donor transplantation, bring family and friends with you.
-In fact, your transplant center will expect that you have support from family or friends.
+In fact, your transplant hospital will expect that you have support from family or friends.
 Including your family and friends will:

 - Help you remember what you need to do

 - Let others know the best way to help you

 - Increase the number of conversations that happen about your need and living donor transplantation